URCF/urcf_workshops/_sources/python_programming/02-numpy.md

 ```

 The output tells us that the `data` array variable contains 60 rows and 40
 columns.
-When we created the variable `data` to store our arthritis data, we did
-not only create the array; we also created information about the array, called
+These extras like `data` are called **attributes** or **members**.
+This
-**members** or attributes.
-This extra information describes `data` in the same
+extra information describes `data` in the same way an adjective describes a
-way an adjective describes a noun. `data.shape` is an attribute of `data` which
+noun. `data.shape` is an attribute of `data` which describes the dimensions of
-describes the dimensions of `data`.
-We use the same "dot" notation for the
+`data`.
+We use the same "dot" notation for the attributes of variables that we
-attributes of variables that we use for the functions in libraries because they
+use for the functions in libraries because they have the same part-and-whole
-have the same part-and-whole relationship.
+relationship.

 If we want to get a single number from the array, we must provide an **index**
 in square brackets after the variable name, just as we do in math when referring